Some important laws applicable to

 Following registration of the company, the rights of members and their share from the assets of the company are embodied by their business quotas.
 In most cases, the business quotas of the members are consistent with their respective capital contributions.
 The articles of association may, however, invest certain business quotas with membership rights that differ from those of others.
 Accordingly, business quotas with different rights may grant rights to more favourable dividends or voting rights.

-Business quotas may be transferred by written agreement, but only to a third person if the member concerned has paid his capital contribution in full.
+Business quotas may be transferred by written agreement, but to a third person only if the member concerned has paid his capital contribution in full.
 The members, company or person designated by the members’ meeting shall have pre-emption rights for the transfer of a business quota by a contract of sale, but this right may be excluded or limited in the articles of association.
 The right to pre-emption is non-transferrable.

 Disbursements by business associations